 The average American household spends $900 annually on energy bills, half of which comes from heating and cooling costs, according to ENERGY STAR.
 It’s true – we spend a lot on heating and cooling our home.
-This season, try these heating and cooling energy saving tips to save money on your HVAC bills while still keeping your home comfortable.
+This season, try these heating and cooling energy saving tips and learn more about how KS Services can help you save money on your HVAC repair in Birmingham.

 Heating and Cooling Energy Saving Tip #1: Check Your HVAC Filters Monthly

 With cooler weather setting in, your heating and cooling system kicks into higher gear to keep your home comfortable.
 That’s why during these heavy-use months it becomes especially important to check your furnace’s air filter once a month.
 A dirty filter slows the flow of air through your home.
 This makes the system work harder and use more energy.

 To keep your system running efficiently, now is also a great time to schedule your annual professional HVAC system tune-up.

 Heating and Cooling Energy Saving Tip #2: Insulate Your Attic and Air Ducts

 Another common area for heat to escape your home is through the attic.
 Ensure the space has enough insulation.
 It’s a good heating and cooling energy saving measure.
 It keeps warm air inside — and you more comfortable.

 An additional energy-saving tactic is to seal and insulate air ducts.
 This especially impacts ducts in your attic or crawlspace.
 This often improves your HVAC system’s efficiency by as much as 10 percent, according to ENERGY STAR.